-Coastal Partners takes part in community events where questions are asked about the Langstone Coastal Scheme.
+Coastal Partners (previously known as the Eastern Solent Coastal Partnership) have hosted a number of community events where questions are asked about the Langstone Coastal Scheme.
 We have gathered those questions and answers below.

 Q. Who are Coastal Partners?